ghostsnglitter/Game-Dev-Library/2_PreProduction.md

 The specifics of the backlog structure can vary drastically depending on what type of game you are making.
 Still, if you are going with ClickUp, [here](https://app.clickup.com/template/project/t-90040105296/d6e92afd78aea9a) you can find a template for a space dedicated to the `SLINGSHOT` project used as an example earlier.

+<a name="prototyping"></a>
+## 2. Prototyping

+As soon as you have your Game Concept, you can begin prototyping different elements of your game, like an important gameplay mechanic or the art-style.

+Prototyping your game means creating a working model in order to test its feasibility, functionality, and fun factor.
+It's an essential step in game development that allows you to experiment with different mechanics, gameplay systems, and visual styles before committing to a full-scale production.
+It's an iterative process that can happen in parallel with [Creating A Game Design Document](#game-design-document).

+Consider the following tipps when creating a prototype for your game:
+- Stay *focused* on the specific thing you want to test.
+If it is a gameplay mechanic, use primitive shapes like circles and triangles to represent actors and objects.
+- Create a *paper prototype* as a low-cost way to quickly iterate on game mechanics and gameplay systems.
+- Do *playtests* and use feedback to refine the core mechanics and gameplay systems.

 <a name="game-design-document"></a>
-## 2. Creating A Game Design Document
+## 3. Creating A Game Design Document

 What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
-It will serve as a blueprint for the entire project and builds upon the rough outline provided by the Game Concept.
+It will serve as a blueprint for the entire project and as a plan for the production phase.

+This document may be created in a process of iteration, [prototyping](#prototyping) core gameplay mechanics and ideas before integrating them into the GDD.
+Afterwards, you should have a comprehensive document with all the design specifications neccessary to realize the game from start to finish - even though it will likely be updated multiple times during production.

+First i will provide a - quite expansive - *example* [structure](#structure) for the document.
+While smaller games will not require all of the sections listed, it is helpful to get an overview of what kinds of things *could* be relevant when designing your game.
+Below the structure you will find more information on specific [elements](#elements).

 <a name="structure"></a>
-### 2.1 Structure
+### 3.1 Structure

-First, i will provide a - quite expansive - **example** structure for the document.
-While smaller games will not require all of the sections listed, it is helpful to get an overview of what kinds of things *could* be relevant when designing your game:

 1. [Introduction](#elements-introduction)
    - 1.1 Overview